langshake/langshake-it/README.md

 - Your global index will be in `.well-known/llm.json`
 - LLM/AI agents will discover your site via the standard `.well-known/llm.json` file

-No arguments are needed if your config file `langshake.config.json` is set up - which happens of first run.
+No arguments are needed if your config file `langshake.config.json` is set up - which happens on first run.

 ## CLI Usage & Options